insilico/encore/README.md

 Encore is being developed by the In Silico Research Group at the Tandy School of Computer Science of the [University of Tulsa](http://www.utulsa.edu).
-Our research is supported by the NIH and William K. Warren foundation.
+Our research is sponsored by the NIH and William K. Warren foundation.
 For more details, visit our research [website](http://insilico.utulsa.edu).

 ### Dependencies ###